aladeeb/cfn-udagram-iac/README.md

 # Deploy a high-availability web app using CloudFormation

 ## Server Requirements:
-- Launch configuration for the server that will be used by the ASG.
+- Hardware Specs: (2 vCPUs, 4GB RAM, 15GB storage).
-- 4 servers, two in each private subnet.
+- Software Specs: Ubuntu 18.4 and Apache server.
-- Server Specs: (2 vCPUs, 4GB RAM, 15GB storage and based on Ubuntu18).
+- 4 Servers should be deployed in service.

 ## Security Requirements:
 - IAM role to allow the servers to download files from specific S3 bucket.